The one not to miss: The Americas Cup 2017

 Bermuda’s yacht racing season from March to November is packed with enough events to quench the thirst of the world’s elite sailing crowd.
 It’s a fitting finale then for the prestigious Newport-Bermuda Race, a challenging course open to both amateur and professional teams alike that is highly regarded in yachting circles.
 For the best views of the final showdown, hire your own private yacht to catch all the action on deck as the winners cross the finish line.Read more

 Bermuda Cup Match, July

 A legacy of its past British influences, Bermuda’s passion for cricket can rival even the greatest home nations of the sport and the Cup Match is regarded as one of the most important events of the year for many Bermudians.
-During the two-day holiday, off-duty islanders show their support for their favourite parish teams camping out together in parks and beaches with celebrations often running on for four days.
+During the two-day vacation, off-duty islanders show their support for their favorite parish teams camping out together in parks and beaches with celebrations often running on for four days.

 St George’s Christmas Walkabout, December

 Once a year, the old town of St. George is adorned in twinkling lights and festive performances for the St George’s Christmas Walkabout.
 Resembling a European Christmas market, this magical event is a real community get together with craft stalls and a visit from Santa for the children.
 Historic residences like the Old Rectory open their doors and are decorated in candle light, making this the perfect time to visit.